 Caring for a child with Systemic Juvenile Idiopathic Arthritis (SJIA) isn't easy, but in this section, you'll find additional information and resources that can assist you throughout your child's treatment with ILARIS®, including:

 IMPORTANT SAFETY INFORMATION

 ILARIS can cause serious side effects, including increased risk of serious infections.
-ILARIS can lower the ability of your child's immune system to fight infections.
+ILARIS can lower the ability of your immune system to fight infections.
 Your healthcare provider should:

 test you for tuberculosis (TB) before you receive ILARIS.